chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 ### 2. Error Reporting

 - Use the `ElabOps` reporter for consistent error messages
-- Provide detailed type information in error messages
-- Match the error format of the original system for consistency
+- Match the error format for consistency
 - Include source position information when available
 - Use internationalized messages (with `t""` string templates)